Blog

 This evolution, however, demands a new breed of professionals and a supportive ecosystem.

-“One of the biggest areas of concern is the shortage of technology leaders who understand how the technology within the lab works.
+“One of the biggest areas of concern is the shortage of leaders who understand how the technology within the lab works.
 Labs need to hire these roles or create an ecosystem where current staff can be developed to fill critical roles like that of the LIS system manager.”

 - Joseph Guido, Anatomic Pathology Lab Consultant & former Director of IT